thibmeu/http-message-signatures-directory/draft-meunier-http-message-signatures-directory.md

 friction and limits the ability to dynamically verify signatures from previously unknown signers.

 This document defines:

-1. A standardized key directory format based on JWKS for publishing HTTP Message Signatures keys
+1. A standardized key directory format based on JWKS for publishing HTTP Message Signatures keys,
-2. A well-known URI location for discovering these key directories
+2. A well-known URI location for discovering these key directories,
-3. A new HTTP header field enabling in-band key directory location discovery
+3. A new HTTP header field enabling in-band key directory location discovery.

 Together, these mechanisms enable key distribution and discovery for HTTP Message Signatures cryptographic material.